Museum Würth, Künzelsau

 Admission free

-In her painterly and sculptural work, Gertrude Reum explores elusive phenomena such as light, time, movement, and space.
-While her works from the 1950s and 1960s still depict realistic and figurative motifs, the trained decorator took entirely new paths in her sculptural practice.
-The material plays a major role in this, often being unusual and demanding—such as cellulose, an industrial intermediate product.
-Otherwise, her metal works dominate.
-Stainless steel and brass are among Reum’s preferred materials.
+In her paintings and sculptural work, Gertrude Reum explored elusive phenomena such as light, time, movement, and space.
+While her early works still depict realistic and figurative motifs, the artist took entirely new paths with her sculptures.

-On the occasion of her 100th birthday, Museum Würth honors Gertrude Reum with a comprehensive exhibition showcasing works from all phases of her creative career.
+On the occasion of her centenary, Museum Würth honors Gertrude Reum with a comprehensive exhibition showcasing works from all phases of her creative career.